adetokunbo/haskell-overridez/README.md

 Projects developed using the [Reflex Platform](https://github.com/reflex-frp/reflex-platform) can benefit from adopting the layout in
 [reflex-project-skeleton](https://github.com/ElvishJerricco/reflex-project-skeleton).
 This allows them to share haskell code between frontend and backend.
-In these projects, `haskell-overridez` can be used follows:
+In these projects, `haskell-overridez` can be used as follows:

 ```nix